-Investment strategies for operating funds (pooled monies) have as their primary objective to assure that anticipated cash flows are matched with adequate investment liquidity.
+- Investment strategies for operating funds (pooled monies) have as their primary objective to assure that anticipated cash flows are matched with adequate investment liquidity.
 By combining the net cash flows of all funds, the pooled investment strategy maximizes return on investment without sacrificing safety and liquidity because economies of scale can be taken advantage of to obtain better prices and reduce transaction and administrative costs.
-The dollar weighted average maturity for the pooled fund group will not exceed 90 days.
+The dollar weighted average maturity for the pooled fund group will not exceed 90 days. - Investment strategies for debt service and debt service reserve funds shall have as the primary objective the assurance of investment liquidity adequate to cover the debt service obligation on the required payment date.
+Securities purchased shall not have a stated final maturity date which exceeds the debt service payment date. - Investment strategies for special projects or special revenue funds will have as their primary objective to assure that anticipated cash flows are matched with adequate investment liquidity.
+These portfolios should include at least 10% in highly liquid securities to allow for flexibility and unanticipated project outlays.
+The stated final maturity dates of securities held should not exceed the estimated project completion date.